aptech/docs/docs/CR-median.rst

     :param x:
     :type x: NxK matrix

-    :returns: m (*TODO*), Kx1 vector containing the medians of the respective columns of x.
+    :returns: m (*Kx1 vector*) containing the medians of the respective columns of x.

 Remarks
 -------